 MBK Center, Phayathai Rd, Pathum Wan, Khet Pathum Wan, Krung Thep Maha Nakhon 10330, Thailand; www.mbk-center.co.th

 If the real deal is what you are after and you have a bit of market fatigue, Siam Paragon is where you should be heading to give your credit cards a good bashing.
 It’s luxe all the way with designer brands including Jimmy Choo, Louis Vuitton, Prada and Burberry: it’s futile to try and resist!
-Hot tip: This also happens to be the same mall that SEA LIFE and KidZania are located in: buy yourself some shopping time and send dad off to one of the family-friendly fun picks.
+Hot tip: This also happens to be the same mall that SEA LIFE and KidZania are located in: buy yourself some shopping time and send dad off to one of the family-friendly fun picks with the kids.

 Siam Paragon, 991 Rama 1 Road, Pathumwan, Bangkok, Thailand; 991 Rama Road, Khwaeng Pathum Wan, Khet Pathum Wan, Krung Thep Maha Nakhon 10330, Thailand; www.siamparagon.co.th